-Developing awareness of discrimination and implementing diversity in a power-critical way
+Developing awareness of discrimination, enabling participation and implementing diversity in a power-critical way

 In our trainings, we impart professional competences in dealing with diversity in a competent, appreciative and non-discriminatory way.
 We think discrimination reduction, diversity-sensitive communication and professional quality standards together and focus on professions and fields of activity that we ourselves practice or have practiced, e.g. education, counselling, social work, trade union work, university teaching and administration, legal and justice systems.

 We examine your spaces, events and work processes for barriers and develop ideas together with you on how you can reduce existing barriers in your organizations.
 In addition to structural and architectural barriers, we also look at language and other communicative barriers as well as ableist norms that exclude and discriminate disabled people.
 The focus is on small, realistic steps to open up your organization and your services.

 On the following links you can find an overview of our workshops and trainings that have been held on intersectional topics of Ableism, Racism and Hetero/Sexism at different Universities: